IBM-Blockchain-Archive/marbles/utils/obc-js/README.md

 - [ ] change downloading zip to git clone
 - [ ] mocha test for sdk
 - [x] follow redirect on zip download...
-- [ ] unzip may have project name as root... need to go down 1 lvl
-- [ ] sdk, check inputs on load if they  dne, error
+- [x] sdk, check inputs on load if they  dne, error
-- [ ] poll after chain deploy for cc up in peer
-- [ ] add block event sub to sdk
+- [x] add block stats to sdk
 - [ ] rethink chaincode in general to make more structured, template form?, pick and choose base functions? forced base inheritance?